-Pile driving in the warmer months of the year could expose a considerable number of sturgeon to potential effects as they use the project vicinity as a foraging area, but sturgeon would likely leave an area ensonified above the above Peak 206 dB or 187 dB SEL{cum} from pile driving operations if such sounds caused discomfort.
-On days when pile driving occurs during migration periods, a substantial portion of the cross section of the Hudson River would not be ensonified with sound energy of greater than 187 dB (Figures 23 and 24).
+Pile driving in the warmer months of the year could expose sturgeon to potential effects as they use the project vicinity as a foraging area, but sturgeon would likely leave an area ensonified above the above Peak 206 dB or 187 dB SEL{cum} from pile driving operations if such sounds caused discomfort or "frightened" the fish.
+On days when pile driving occurs during migration periods, a substantial portion of the cross section of the Hudson River would not be ensonified with sound energy of greater than 187 dB (Figures 24 and 25).
 Importantly, for a period of 12 hours or more each day there would be no pile driving activities and pile driving is anticipated to occur for no more than five days a week.
-Thus, the majority of time each week the river would experience no sound energy above normal ambient, and pile driving activities would not represent a barrier to upriver or downriver movement of sturgeon, or to foraging.
+Thus, the majority of time each week the river would experience no sound energy above normal ambient levels, and pile driving activities would not represent a barrier to upriver or downriver movement of sturgeon, or to foraging.

-Moreover, a number of Environmental Protection commitments (EPCs) are being implemented by the Project to reduce the potential for pile driving associated injury to sturgeon and other aquatic species.
-These measures were enumerated in Section 4.2.5 Substructure Construction:
+To the extent possible, a vibratory hammer, which produces 10 to 20 dB lower noise levels than an impact hammer (Caltrans 2009), would be used to drive the piles.
+Moreover, a number of Environmental Protection commitments (EPCs) are being implemented by the Project to reduce the potential for pile driving associated injury to shortnose and Atlantic sturgeon and other aquatic species.
+These measures were enumerated in Section 4.2.4 Substructure Construction:

-Methods for Estimating the Potential Number of Shortnose Sturgeon Affected by the Pile Driving gill net per hour.
+6.1.1.15.
+Methods for Estimating the Potential Number of Shortnose Sturgeon Affected by the Pile Driving

+Using fish abundance estimates from a 1-year comprehensive gill-net sampling study, the encounter rate of shortnose sturgeon in the study area was estimated as the number of shortnose sturgeon collected per gill net per hour.
 From June 2007 - May 2008, 476 gill nets were deployed just upstream of the existing Tappan Zee Bridge (and within the study area) for a total sampling time of 679 hours.
-During this time, 12 shortnose sturgeon were collected: 7 in September and October, 4 in May and June and 1 in August.
-Based on the observed number of sturgeon collected over 679 gill-net hours, the encounter rate for shortnose sturgeon in the proposed bridge replacement area is 0.02 sturgeon encountered per hour of sampling.
+Sampling was conducted approximately bimonthly from April 2007 to May 2008.
+During this time, 12 shortnose sturgeon were collected: 7 in September and October, 4 in May and June and 1 in August, and none in December or February.
+Based on the observed number of sturgeon collected over 679 gill-net hours, the encounter rate for shortnose sturgeon in the proposed bridge replacement area is 0.033 sturgeon encountered per hour of sampling.
+This encounter rate was calculated assuming that two of the five panels of the gill net (i.e. the one and two inch mesh sizes) were too small to effectively collect shortnose sturgeon.